Episcopal Church (United States): Colonial era

-The Episcopal Church has its origins in the Church of England in the American colonies, and it stresses continuity with the early universal Western Church and claims to maintain apostolic succession (while the Scandinavian Lutheran and Moravian churches accept this claim, the Catholic and Eastern Orthodox churches do not recognize this claim).
+The Episcopal Church has its origins in the Church of England in the American colonies, and it stresses continuity with the early universal Western Church and claims to maintain apostolic succession; while the Scandinavian Lutheran and Moravian churches accept this claim, the Catholic and Eastern Orthodox churches do not recognize this claim.

 The first parish was founded in Jamestown, Virginia, in 1607, under the charter of the Virginia Company of London.
 The tower of Jamestown Church (c.
 1639–1643) is one of the oldest surviving Anglican church structures in the United States.
 The Jamestown church building itself is a modern reconstruction.

 Although no American Anglican bishops existed in the colonial era, the Church of England had an official status in several colonies, which meant that local governments paid tax money to local parishes, and the parishes handled some civic functions.
 The Church of England was designated the established church in Virginia in 1609, in New York in 1693, in Maryland in 1702, in South Carolina in 1706, in North Carolina in 1730, and in Georgia in 1758.

 From 1635 the vestries and the clergy came loosely under the diocesan authority of the Bishop of London.
 After 1702, the Society for the Propagation of the Gospel in Foreign Parts (SPG) began missionary activity throughout the colonies.
-On the eve of Revolution about 400 independent congregations were reported throughout the colonies.
+On the eve of American Revolution about 400 independent congregations were reported throughout the colonies.

 Bruton Parish Church in Colonial Williamsburg, established in 1674.
 The current building was completed in 1715.

-Under the leadership of Lutheran bishop Jesper Swedberg, parishes in colonial America that belonged to the Evangelical Lutheran Church of Sweden established ecumenical dialogue that resulted in altar and pulpit fellowship with the Episcopal Church in the 1700s, which led to a merger of all of the Swedish Lutheran churches there into the Episcopal Church by 1846.
+Under the leadership of Lutheran bishop Jesper Swedberg, parishes in colonial America that belonged to the Evangelical Lutheran Church of Sweden established ecumenical dialogue that resulted in altar and pulpit fellowship with the Episcopal Church in the 1700s, which led to a merger of many of the Swedish Lutheran churches there into the Episcopal Church by 1846.
+A number of Swedes later would establish the Augustana Evangelical Lutheran Church (a forerunner for the present-day Evangelical Lutheran Church in America and North American Lutheran Church).